samlalonde/google-ads-disapproval-checker-mcc/README.md

-# google-ads-disapproval-checker-mcc
-Scans client accounts under a Google Ads Manager (MCC) for disapproved Ads, Keywords,
-# ⚠ Google Ads Disapprovals — MCC-Level Alert Script
+# ⚠ Google Ads Disapproval Checker for Ads and Keywords — MCC-Level Alert Script

 A Google Ads Script that monitors **disapprovals for Ads, Keywords, and Extensions** across all accounts in a Manager Account (MCC).
 It automatically groups accounts by label and emails a per-label report to the assigned recipient(s).